 Preschool 4s Lead Teacher

-This is Deb’s tenth year at the Seed and her eighth year as lead teacher in the Preschool 4s class.
+This is Deb’s twelfth year at the Seed and her tenth year as lead teacher in the Preschool 4s class.
 Her career at the Seed began the winter of 2004 when she was persuaded to assist in Mary Glover’s 4th/5th grade class.
 Her life at the Seed began when her children were young.
-Her son Hayden (age 12) and daughter Hannah (age 14), both proud Seed graduates, first attended the toddler class at age two and now work at the Seed as summer interns.
-In her former life, Deb worked as curator for many years at the Scottsdale Museum of Contemporary Art.
-She has published numerous essays on art including catalog essays on contemporary artists such as James Turrell, Wolfgang Laib and others.
+Her son Hayden (age 14) and daughter Hannah (age 16), both proud Seed graduates, first attended the toddler class at age two and now work at the Seed as summer interns.
+In her former life, she worked as curator for many years at the Scottsdale Museum of Contemporary Art where she planned, organized and curated exhibitions and wrote about art and contemporary artists such as James Turrell, Wolfgang Laib and others.
 Deb’s art background influences her multi-disciplinary approach to teaching, at times turning the classroom into an immersive experience.
 Over the years, the preschoolers have delved into an array of subjects including the Middle Ages, food and culture of the world, the Ice Age, Amazon rainforest, space and, most recently, Egypt.
 She earned her BFA in photography from the University of Arizona and has taught papermaking, book binding, and photography to children and adults.
 She has a passion for cooking, gardening, art, photography and yoga.
 The Seed is her family’s second home.